iLLuSiOnZZ/CPH-LeetCode-Extension/README.md

 1. Open your coding workspace in VS Code.
 2. Use the `Fetch Test Cases` command to retrieve test cases from a LeetCode problem URL.
 3. Write your code in the editor.
+Use standard input and output in the code.
+For any container data structure like an array, the input will be of the format of first the size of the array followed by the elements of it.
+This is applicable to higher dimensional arrays, jagged arrays etc.
 4. Use the `Run Test Cases` command to execute your code and see the results.

 ## Installation